BIOGRAPHY

 Michelle Terry

-Work on stage for Shakespeare’s Globe: Richard III (2024), A Midsummer Night’s Dream (2023), King Lear (2022), Twelfth Night (2021), The Taming of the Shrew (2020), Henry IV Part 1 (2019), Macbeth, Hamlet and As You Like It (2018), As You Like It (2015), A Midsummer Night’s Dream (2013), and Love’s Labour’s Lost (2007).
-As director: The Fir Tree in 2021 and The Complete Walks in 2016.
+Her acting work at the Globe includes Three Sisters (2025), Richard III (2024), A Midsummer Night’s Dream (2023), King Lear (2022), Twelfth Night (2021), The Taming of the Shrew (2020), Henry IV Part 1 (2019), and Macbeth, Hamlet and As You Like It (2018), alongside earlier Globe productions spanning two decades.
+As a director, her Globe work includes The Fir Tree (2021) and The Complete Walks (2016).